-Renovations to an existing building within the commercial district may be necessary to comply with current building codes.
+Renovations to an existing building within the historic district that are necessary to comply with current building codes will prompt the initiation of the Certificate of Appropriateness design review process.
 Although these alterations may be required, their design could alter significant features and thus, any renovations undertaken to meet current code requirements should be designed to minimize material loss and visual change to the property.
 If abatement of lead paint or asbestos is required, historic finishes should not be adversely affected.
 Any renovations or additions undertaken to accommodate code requirements should be carefully planned to minimize the loss or diminishment of character-defining spaces, features, and finishes.